 Some are also concerned about latency in Asia, which lags that of Europe and the US.
 The wide geographical spread in Asia - which creates trading bottlenecks - contributes to that, say observers, as do varying technologies and regulations at the different exchanges.

 However, dealers say the latency issue is most significant for certain market participants, such as statistical arbitrage traders.
 And Zhang feels latency is less of an issue than liquidity.
-"Everyone knows that latency is an issue in Japan, but they still invest there, because the spreads are driven narrower and liquidity is there," he says.
+"Everyone knows that latency's an issue in Japan, but they still invest there, because the spreads are driven narrower and liquidity is there," he says.
 "The main factor is cost of trade, not latency."

 NACM's Chapman, who has traders working Asian hours, also believes latency is not a critical issue.
 "Our traders try to keep the latency as low as possible.
 They are monitoring the orders constantly, so they'll trade where they feel it will benefit us the most and reduce costs and latency," he says.
-"I don't see (latency) as a difficult problem, since it has improved greatly in the past few years due to technological advances with order management systems."
+"I don't see (latency) as a difficult problem, since it's improved greatly in the past few years due to technological advances with order management systems."

 Market observers say exchanges are aware of the issues and have already made moves towards becoming friendly to electronic trading.
 The top exchanges have made inroads in terms of achieving narrower bid spreads, while upgrading technology for lower latency.
 Some markets, such as Malaysia and Thailand, have also opened up to DMA.
-Market observers say exchanges have realised they need to adapt to survive in the face of increasing competition from alternative trading venues (see box, below).
+Market observers say exchanges have realised they need to adapt to survive in the face of increasing competition from alternative trading venues (see box).

 But algo trading and DMA still face considerable regulatory obstacles in countries such as India from authorities that want control over the market and are wary of foreign investments.
 Foreign brokers wanting to trade algorithmically or via DMA in India must send their orders to local brokers offering the relevant transaction, which adds latency to the process.

 Some regulators are also wary of statistical arbitrage funds, due to concerns that they might have too much impact on markets.
 But Chapman holds the opposite view.
-"Regulators have to realise that statistical arbitrage is not bad; that even though prices flicker a lot, you get a lot more liquidity, as the short-duration alpha players come in," he says.
+"Regulators have to realise that statistical arbitrage isn't bad; that even though prices flicker a lot, you get a lot more liquidity, as the short-duration alpha players come in," he says.
 "They narrow the spreads, create more liquidity and prices move faster, and that reduces cost for everyone."

 Market participants are confident that regulators are open to change.
 They cite positive examples of regulations in Australia, which were relaxed to allow more seamless electronic trading.
 "There are definitely challenges, but they are being overcome, as more and more volume is being traded electronically in Asia every day," says Capuzzi.
-"Over time, it'll become easier and easier for the world to trade in Asia."
+"Over time, it'll become easier and easier for the world to trade Asia."

 SGX revised the minimum bid sizes for its securities market in December, with the aim of improving trading efficiency and market liquidity.
 As a result, minimum bid spreads are now smaller.
 "One of our brokers serving algorithmic trading clients has feedback that the Vwap performance has reduced significantly from -20bp to -4bp after the revised minimum bid spreads were introduced," says Pillai.

-HKEx upgraded its trading system on January 28 and can now support up to five million trades a day.
+HKEx upgraded its trading system on January 28 and can now support up to 5 million trades a day.
 The system's average response time has dropped to less than 0.5 seconds from about two seconds before the upgrade - this facilitates various order types in algo trading.

 Other Asian markets will no doubt be watching such moves closely, as algo trading gains momentum in the region.